Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Interaction Models

 For neutrinos with an energy of 235.5\,MeV, the vast majority of scatters will take place via charged-current quasielastic (CCQE) processes ($\nu_\mu n \rightarrow \mu^-p$).
 Multi-nucleon knock-out processes (so-called 2p2h, or npnh, interactions) can happen in this energy regime, but represent a less than 10\% contribution to the total cross section.
 Higher-order processes such as resonant pion production and deep inelastic scatters are negligible at these energies.
 The following paragraphs describe in detail the CCQE models that we test in this work.
 For 2p2h interactions, we use the model by Nieves {\it et al.}~\cite{Nieves2p2h:PhysRevC.83.045501, NIEVES201272,Gran:PhysRevD.88.113007}, which is the default model implemented in NEUT.
 Resonant pion production is modeled using the Rein-Sehgal model with added lepton mass corrections~\cite{REIN198179, BergerSehgal:PhysRevD.76.113004, GraczykSobczyk:PhysRevD.77.053003}.
 For a full description of the available models in the NEUT event generator, see~\cite{Hayato2021}.

 NEUT offers several CCQE models.
 Among them, we chose to focus on two versions of the Benhar SF model, and the ED-RMF model.
-The SF model provides the two-dimensional probability $P(\bold{p},\tilde{E})$ of removing a proton with momentum $\bold{p}$ and removal energy $\tilde{E}$~\cite{SF:BENHAR1994493,SF:PhysRevD.72.053005,Abe:2025:PhysRevD.111.033006}.
+The SF model provides the two-dimensional probability $P(\bold{p},\tilde{E})$ of removing a proton with momentum $\bold{p}$ and removal energy $\tilde{E}$~\cite{SF:BENHAR1994493,SF:PhysRevD.72.053005,Abe:2025:PhysRevD.111.033006},

+where $E_k$, $E_{k'}$, and $E_{p'}$ represent the energy of the incoming lepton, outgoing lepton, and outgoing nucleon, respectively, while $M$ represents the target nucleon mass.
 Note that the removal energy is identical to the missing energy discussed here in the absence of final-state interactions (FSI).
 Recently, a new carbon SF with high removal energy resolution~\cite{SF:PhysRevC.110.054612} has also been implemented in NEUT.
-This new SF (denoted as SF$^{*}$ in this work) distinguishes between the ground state and the first and second excited states of $^{11}\text{B}^*$ (with excitation energies at 2.13\,MeV and 5.02\,MeV) that were smeared out by coarse binning in the previous SF.
+This new SF (denoted as SF$^{*}$ in this work) distinguishes between the ground state and the first and second excited states of $^{11}\text{B}^*$ (with excitation energies at 2.13\,MeV and 5.02\,MeV, as shown in Fig.~\ref{fig:level_diagram}) that were smeared out by coarse binning in the previous SF.
 Thus, it is expected to provide a more precise description of gamma-ray emissions by the nuclear deexcitation.
 Since the SF tables are obtained from exclusive electron scattering measurements $(e,e'p)$, they provide only the spectral function for protons.
 To obtain the neutron spectral function, an additional correction is required.
 While assuming that the momentum distributions of protons and neutrons in symmetric nuclei are the same, a shift to the removal energy distribution is applied to neutrons, following the discussion in Refs.~\cite{Artur:PhysRevC.86.024616,Artur:PhysRevLett.108.052505}.